mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 ## Testing
 ### On PC

-first, create a fake image, using the template:
+* first, create a fake image using the template:

 ```
 tlgate-eeprom -J res/dummy.json
 ```

-this creates a file /tmp/eeprom.bin, that you can check versus the template:
+* this creates a file /tmp/eeprom.bin that you can check versus the template:

 ```
 marc@marc-virtualbox:~/tlgate-eeprom/lib$ od -x /tmp/eeprom.bin